-Gender reassign gnment Existing - Trans populations face a higher burden of mental health mental health conditions compared to cisgender people. inequalities - Research into young LGBTI+ people's lives in Scotland found that 96% of trans young people felt that they had experienced a mental health concern or associated behaviours, with high rates of anxiety (84%), stress (72%) and depression (74%).
-Only 9% of non-binary and 12% of trans masculine people rated their mental and emotional health positively in a 2019 PHS report.
-56 Self-harm and suicidal ideation are seen to be high amongst trans people, with research from Stonewall Scotland showing that 7% of trans people aged 18-24 had attempted to take their own life in the previous year (compared to 2% of non- trans lesbian, gay or bisexual people) and 52% had thought about taking their own life in the previous year.
-Social - LGBTI+ people are impacted by minority stress, which refers determinants to experiences of stigma, prejudice, discrimination, bullying and the pressure felt by some to conceal their identities in hostile and stressful social environments.
-This can have a severe negative impact on mental health.
-2019 survey findings show that 65% of non-binary people, 62% of trans masculine and 55% of trans women reported having being discriminated against in the previous year. - Access to gender-affirming medical interventions can improve the mental health of trans people.
-However, there are frustrations with the long waiting times, continued dysphoria and lack of communication, which contribute to worsened mental health outcomes. - Other social determinants include high rates of intimate partner violence and the mental health impacts of these experiences, higher rates of drug and alcohol usage os and experiences of conversion therapy.
-Access to - A lack of proactively LGBTI+ inclusive spaces in rural a areas services was highlighted as a barrier to access services, 65 as w ell as long waiting lists for mental health services.
-Experience of - Survey research found that 66 25% of LGBTI+ people w ho rvices used NHS mental health services in the previous year rate these services as 'poor' or 'extremely poor'.
-Over half ( of LGBTI+ people have experienced NHS staff making , , incorrect assumptions about their sexual orientation or identity, while 22% of LGBTI+ people feel uncomfortab being open about their sexual orientation or gender ide with NHS staff (this rises to 33% for adult social care). , itility - Survey research with young trans people accessing ( services highlighted the following issues: staff not being confident talking about or knowledgeable on trans iden • trans young people being asked to focus solely on their identities when they are not the cause of their poor me health and trans young people not being given the spa discuss their trans identities when relevant to their mer health; young people not feeling able to 'come out' to C CAMHS staff due to a fear of the response or impact on their treatment; young people not feeling listened to and not given information regarding their diagnosis or treatmen it; the style or setting of appointments worsening their mental l health, including anxiety.
-Data and - Key remaining evidence gaps include: evidence - Evidence on the mental health of intersex people gaps - Evidence relating to the experiences of LGBTI+ people within minority ethnic communities and disabled LGBTI+ peo - Data on mental health service usage.
+Gender reassig gnment Existing - Trans populations face a higher burden of mental health mental health conditions compared to cisgender people. ^{53,54} inequalities - Research into young LGBTI+ people's lives in Scotland found that 96% of trans young people felt that they had experienced a mental health concern or associated behaviours, with high rates of anxiety (84%), stress (72%) and depression (74%).
+55 Only 9% of non-binary and 12% of trans masculine people rated their mental and emotional health positively in a 2019 PHS report.
+56 - Self-harm and suicidal ideation are seen to be high amongst trans people, with research from Stonewall Scotland showing that 7% of trans people aged 18-24 had attempted to take their own life in the previous year (compared to 2% of non- trans lesbian, gay or bisexual people) and 52% had thought about taking their own life in the previous year.
+57 Social - LGBTI+ people are impacted by minority stress, which refers determinants to experiences of stigma, prejudice, discrimination, bullying and the pressure felt by some to conceal their identities in hostile and stressful social environments. ^{58,59} This can have a severe negative impact on mental health.
+2019 survey findings show that 65% of non-binary people, 62% of trans masculine and 55% of trans women reported having being discriminated against in the previous year.
+60 - Access to gender-affirming medical interventions can improve the mental health of trans people.
+However, there are frustrations with the long waiting times, continued dysphoria and lack of communication, which contribute to worsened mental health outcomes.
+61 - Other social determinants include high rates of intimate partner violence and the mental health impacts of these

+621.1 experiences, 62 higher rates of drug and alcohol usage 63 and experiences of conversion therapy.
+64 Access to - A lack of proactively LGBTI+ inclusive spaces in rural areas services was highlighted as a barrier to access services,65 as well as long waiting lists for mental health services.
+Experience of - Survey research found that 66 25% of LGBTI+ people who services used NHS mental health services in the previous year rated these services as 'poor' or 'extremely poor'.
+Over half (55%) of LGBTI+ people have experienced NHS staff making incorrect assumptions about their sexual orientation or gender identity, while 22% of LGBTI+ people feel uncomfortable being open about their sexual orientation or gender identity with NHS staff (this rises to 33% for adult social care). - Survey research 67 with young trans people accessing CAMHS services highlighted the following issues: staff not being confident talking about or knowledgeable on trans identities; trans young people being asked to focus solely on their trans identities when they are not the cause of their poor mental health and trans young people not being given the space to discuss their trans identities when relevant to their mental health; young people not feeling able to 'come out' to CAMHS staff due to a fear of the response or impact on their treatment; young people not feeling listened to and not being given information regarding their diagnosis or treatment; the style or setting of appointments worsening their mental health, Data and including anxiety.
+Data and - Key remaining evidence gaps include: evidence - Evidence on the mental health of intersex people 68 gaps - Evidence relating to the experiences of LGBTI+ people within minority ethnic communities and disabled LGBTI+ people - Data on mental health service usage.

-Pregnancy and maternity
+Pregnancy y and maternity